MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

   - Storage Blob Data Owner
   - Storage Blob Data Contributor

+- Data in your Azure Data Lake must follow the Common Data Model standard for storage of your data.
+For more information, see [The Common Data Model manifest](https://docs.microsoft.com/common-data-model/sdk/manifest).
+Admin users with Storage Blob Data Owner or Contributor access can define the schema when ingesting the data if the manifest is not present.

 ## Connect to Azure data lake storage

 1. Go to **Data** > **Data sources**.